How Much to Trademark a Logo: Guide to Fees and Pricing

 Examples of Trademark Costs in Practice

 Take the example of a small coffee shop that wants to protect its logo.
-Filing in one class might cost around $250 to $350, but if the shop also sells branded merchandise, it may need to file in multiple classes, doubling or tripling the expense.
+Filing in one class usually costs $350, but if the shop also sells branded merchandise, it may need to file in multiple classes, doubling or tripling the expense.
 On the other hand, a multinational corporation like Nike invests heavily in protecting its swoosh logo across dozens of categories worldwide, spending thousands in filing fees and legal services.
 These examples illustrate that the answer to how much to trademark a logo depends largely on the scope of protection sought.

 Beyond initial filing, trademarks require ongoing maintenance.
 Renewal fees are typically due every 10 years, and failure to pay them can result in loss of protection.
 Additionally, businesses must actively monitor for infringement, which may involve legal action and associated costs.
 When calculating how much to trademark a logo, companies should consider these long-term obligations.
 Protecting a brand is not a one-time expense but a continuing responsibility.